Scaleable-solutions/Connecting-Swift-to-Dynamics-CRM-Online-using-SOAP-endpoint/README.md

 ##CRMAuth

 This is the main class which does all the authentication process.
-We are passing the domain URL, username and password and it return four values after making a network call and parsing.
+We are passing CRM Online URL, username and password and it return four values, which are

-Those 4 values are:

 1. Expire time
 2. Key identifier
 3. Token0
 4. Token1

-1st one is to determine when the authentication token will expire and 2nd, 3rd and 4th is being used for making SOAP Header
+First value determines the expiry of authentication token.
+Second, third and fourth values are used for creating SOAP header.

 ##ExecuteSOAP